SwissTPH/commcare-cases-dhis2-events/README.md

 - `git clone https://github.com/swisstph/commcare-cases-dhis2-events`
 - Install: `cd commcare-cases-dhis2-events` and `$ python setup.py install --user` (this installs it in the user's home directory)
-- Run the tests: `python setup.py test` to see if everything is working.
 - Note: You may want to use `virtualenv` when using multiple Python projects on this server. ([why?](https://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/))

 ## Configuration